thecloudgarage/eks-anywhere/gitops/argocd/blog-end-to-end.md

 git commit -m "Horizontal scaling for EKS Anywhere worker nodes" GIT_SSL_NO_VERIFY=true git push -uf origin main
 ```
-* Observe the ArgoCD execution and the state of the cluster via kubectl and vsphere
+* Initiate the manual sync and observe the ArgoCD execution alongwith the state of cluster via kubectl and vsphere
 * Also validate the sockshop application functionality
 * Next, let's increase the vCPU and memory size for each of the worker nodes
 * This will create new nodes